Skip to contents

 Arguments

-Prior (mean) on the initial level of Rt.
+Prior (mean) on the initial value of Rt (level).

-Prior (standard deviation) on the initial level of Rt.
+Prior (standard deviation) on the initial value of Rt (level).

 trend_prior_mu